drapergem/draper/Readme.markdown

 ### 2. View-Layer Data Filtering

 Have you ever written a `to_xml` or `to_json` method in your model?
-Did it feel weird to put what is essentially view logic in your model?
+Did it feel weird to put presentation logic in your model?

 Or, in the course of formatting this data, did you wish you could access `current_user` down in the model?
 Maybe for guests your `to_json` is only going to show three attributes, but if the user is an admin they get to see them all.